Preparing for the Singularity

 Hair

-Shampoo & Conditioner (Tailored to hair type)
+Shampoo & Conditioner (Tailored)

 Minoxidil 5% (2-3×/week)